The 5 Best Dog Food For Golden Retrievers

 How Much Should You Feed Your Golden?

-It’s specific to Golden Retrievers.
-Breeders sometimes call it “puppy dandruff” and puppies usually outgrow the flaky skin as they get older, though it can occur in adult dogs.
-It’s not an allergy and it’s not contagious.
+It’s specific to Golden Retrievers and can occur in adult dogs, but it’s not an allergy and is not contagious.